openedx/edx-documentation/en_us/course_authors/source/content_experiments/content_experiments_add.rst

 #. `Create the content experiment`_.
 #. `Create content for groups in the content experiment`_.

-After you configure a content experiment, you can `change the group configuration <Change the Group Configuration for a Content Experiment>`_.
+After you configure a content experiment, you can change its group configuration.
+See `Change the Group Configuration for a Content Experiment`_.

 ===============================
 Create the Content Experiment